Slauson Girl is a Writer and Journalist from South Central, Los Angeles.

 Upon returning to South Central, Los Angeles, Slauson Girl has become a vital resource to local residents unaware of the multitude of city business happening around them.
 She has received much support and praise from the South Central/South L.A community for her diligence, passion and commitment to not only her community, but the art of Journalism.

-Sampay has been published in The Grio, Rolling Out, L.A Focus and The Wave Newspaper.
+Sampay has been published in The Grio, BET, The Guardian, Rolling Out, L.A Focus as well as The Wave Newspaper.
 She covered the riots following the death of George Floyd, where she flew to Minneapolis and interviewed the owner of Cup Foods where Floyd was arrested.

 Her drive and intent is representation for marginalized communities–including the one she comes from.